skyportal/skyportal/doc/adding_features.md

   );
 };
 ```
 We pass in `0` as the default value to `useState`, which returns a tuple containing our state object (which we've called `count`) and a function that can update that state (which we've called `updateCount`).
 So now we have a component that has its own state and displays that value in a `div`, but that isn't very useful because we have no way of interacting with it to update that value.
-Let's define a handler to update the count, add a button with and pass our handler to the `onClick` event in the button:
+Let's define a handler to update the count, add a button, and pass our handler to the `onClick` event in the button:

 ``` jsx
 import React, { useState } from 'react';